perryizgr8/perryizgr8.github.io/_posts/2023-01-03-cookiecutter.markdown

 It's easy to create a template using Cookiecutter for a basic Go app that serves a REST API using [Echo](https://echo.labstack.com/).
 It's set up with common amenities and has a nice starting point for any service.

-Have a look at [it](https://github.com/parikshit-parspec/cookiecutter-go).
+Have a look at my take at [it](https://github.com/parikshit-parspec/cookiecutter-go).